microsoft/fluentui-android/README.md

 API 23+

+**Note:** The API requirement has been updated from API 21+ to API 23+.
+Please ensure your project meets this requirement if you are upgrading from an older version.

 ### 1. Using Gradle

 - Our library is now published using MavenCentral, so make sure the `mavenCentral()` repository has been added to your project level build.gradle file if you want to consume versions `>= 0.0.17`.